Saving & Spending Travel

 Rostislav Sedlacek/Adobe Driver using smartphone GPS while driving

-Many passengers zone out during their Uber ride and just scroll through their phone, figuring the driver has GPS and knows exactly where to go.
+Many passengers zone out during their Uber ride and just scroll through their phone.
+Thanks to GPS, they assume that the driver knows exactly where to go.

-True, but even with GPS, a driver can miss a turn.
+However, even with GPS a driver can miss a turn.
 This can mean a U-turn at a long red light, adding several minutes to your trip.

 Asking the driver to take care of your incapacitated friend